JamOnBread/contract-lib/README.md

 ## Usage
 The library must be initialized with the context of running the JoB smart contract params (UTxO with scripts and script hashes).
-See `example.ts` for more info.
+See `examples` for more info.